 If you need to keep tons of tabs open while working, it is one of the main causes to bog the browser down for poor performance.
 The more tabs will be open, the slower chrome will perform.
 The Great Suspender is the perfect solution for this problem as it is an extension that runs in the background and eliminates all the tabs that you have not looked at after the set time frame.
 It helps you keep all the important tabs open and suspend the unnecessary tabs quickly to provide you with a faster browsing experience.

 Google Chrome Lite for Mobile

 This one is for mobile users.
-Chrome for Android has a handy hidden option that takes slow loading web pages through Google’s server to make them quicker to open.
-Lite Mode of mobile chrome is an incredible feature that not only provides you with faster browsing speed but also help you save a big deal of mobile data.
+Chrome for Android has a handy hidden option that takes slow-loading web pages through Google’s server to make them quicker to open.
+Lite Mode of mobile chrome is an incredible feature that not only provides you with faster browsing speed but also helps you save a big deal of mobile data.
 Usually, it is on for new devices but if you want to turn this feature manually, just go to Chrome’s settings and scroll down to the bottom.
 Tap the line labeled ‘Lite Mode and then flip the toggle to on if it was off.

 Run a Malware Scan

 Running a quick malware scan is another best way to speed up your sluggish browser.
 Run a scan with your anti-malware tool to make sure there is nothing nefarious running in the background.
 Windows10 has a strong Windows Defender that keeps all the antivirus, malware, and other malicious programs away from your computer.
 You can also use a third-party malware scanner to make sure your computer and browser are malware-free.